 Protecting Your Health

 Ulcerative colitis (UC) is a chronic disease that primarily affects the colon, triggering inflammation and ulcers along the lining of the large intestine.
 In this article, we will explore the best and worst foods and drinks for colon health, discuss what ulcerative colitis is, what causes it and the link between UC and colon cancer.
-We will also go over the risks of developing colon cancer and treatments for UC, including Entyvio which is used to control inflammation in ulcerative colitis.
+We'll also look at Cologuard, a non-invasive stool DNA screening test used for detecting colorectal cancer and precancerous lesions in adults aged 45 years and older.

 6 Worst Foods for Colon Health